valeIT/valeIT.github.io/_posts/2018-01-11-correlation-doesnt-imply-causation.markdown

 author: Valentino Urbano
 ---

-At every social meeting this topic comes up.
+At every social meeting, this topic comes up.
 I might be stuck with it, but I've seen so many people that don't understand it.

 ## Post hoc ego propter hoc
 (aka Correlation Doesn't Imply Causation)